How to Use the Waypoints Goal Planner

 The rest of the planner is dedicated to managing your day-to-day while you track the progress on your goals.
 There are monthly Calendars.
 And each week there’s a Weekly Review spread that helps you review the previous week’s progress, and plan your priorities for the week to come.

 In your Daily Pages you can keep track of the 5 key POWER Mornings habits, Prayer, Organize, Word, Exercise, and Reading.
 And time box your priorities for the day.
-We’ve also left ample room for notes, so you can make the planner your own.
+We’ve also left ample room for notes at the end of each week, use these for sermon notes, or anything else you need to jot down during the week.

 At the end of the quarter, when you complete the planner, there’s a Quarterly Review spread designed to give you clarity on how things went and get started planning for the next quarter.